pranayga/expl0ring_V8/docs/tweaking_v8_objects.md

 ```

-Quite of lot of String right :D. Our Foucus here is on the String class.
-Specifically because we want to modify String class to include taint data which we can modify as and when different Strings interact.
-Since other String classes inherity from the base `String` class, they should also automatically inherit those modifications.
+Quite of lot of String right :D. Our focus here is on the String class.
+Specifically, because we want to modify the String class to include taint data which we can modify as and when different Strings interact.
+Since other String classes inherit from the base `String` class, they should also automatically inherit those modifications.
 Now let's take a look at the major changes from the `diff`.

 ----
 #### `Objects.cc`

-Let's take a look at the changes to Objects.cc which are quite numerous.
+Let's take a look at the changes to Objects.cc which is quite numerous.

-1. `GetPropertyWithAccessor`: Here while invoking the API Fucntion, we need to include the taint tracking frame' ACCESSOR
+1. `GetPropertyWithAccessor`: Here while invoking the API Function, we need to include the taint tracking frame' ACCESSOR

 ```diff
 diff --git a/src/objects.cc b/src/objects.cc